 Remember when Google+ came out?
 Sure they made a few mistakes, first of all with the name of the service.
 Google is a polarizing company, and naming a social media service after the parent just advertises bad vibes to anyone who distrusts Google to begin with.
 Then there’s the policy of requiring real names and making that spill over to YouTube as well.
 Despite a few miscues, they were innovating like crazy at that time.
 In the Google+ features, the various Google products, and also in Android.
 Everywhere you looked, Google was making things awesome!
 When is the last time a Google innovation made you do a double take and just know that this was a game changer?

+What happened to Google?
+What happened to Android?
+Where did the excitement go?
+Have we reached a point where a few apps like iMessage, Garageband and FaceTime will eventually win the market for Apple?
+Is Google/Android unable to put together a compelling feature any longer?
 My next phone will likely be a Pixel, more because I don’t like change than because it’s a better experience than a comparatively priced iPhone 8.
 But will I end up regretting not getting a phone that can get away with adding retired 8 year old technology?

 I ask in another way.
 Has Google lost it’s competitive and/or innovative spirit?